A Message from Your Neighbors on the Armory Park Historic Zone Advisory Board:

 Here’s what you need to know.
 Continue reading “Historic Zone Tips”

-Journey through Tucson’s architectural evolution on Saturday, November 14, when downtown denizens open their doors for the Armory Park Historic District Tour.
-This self-guided stroll offers a glimpse at styles ranging from California bungalow and dainty Victorian to clever, contemporary, adaptations of vintage commercial buildings.
-Continue reading “ARMORY PARK HISTORIC DISTRICT TOUR 2015!”
+Journey through Tucson’s architectural evolution when downtown denizens open their doors for the Armory Park Historic District Tour.
+This self-guided stroll offers a glimpse at styles ranging from California bungalow and dainty Victorian to clever, contemporary, adaptations of vintage commercial buildings. (more below) Continue reading “It’s Home Tour Time”

 Susan Beirer and Steve Grede made a presentation to APNA last May regarding a plan to document and preserve the public landscape (streetscape) of Armory Park.
 At that time it was agreed that the final document would be added to APNA website when finished.
 That has now happened and now Armory Park Conservation Master Plan 2017 is available to be downloaded as a PDF.
 It has been published by the Heritage Conservation Program of the College of Architecture, Planning and Landscape Architecture.

 The plan came out of Helen Erickson’s Preservation Planning spring 2017 class.
 Whatever your level of interest in Armory Park’s public spaces you will find something for you in this document.
 If your interest in the history and landscape is not too deep, scan through the pictures and read some of the related text.
 You will learn some new things about Armory Park.
 If you are deeply interested, you won’t want to miss a single word.